xzenggit/Udacity_disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

+### Objective
+Analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.